Enterprise Finance Guarantee: Details

-In his Pre-Budget Report, presented 24 November 2008, the Chancellor announced a Small Business Finance Scheme.
+In his Pre-Budget Report, presented on 24 November 2008, the Chancellor announced a Small Business Finance Scheme.
 This went live as the Enterprise Finance Guarantee on 14 January 2009.

 The government offer to bear 75% of the risk of default on each eligible individual loan, subject to a cap on the total claims that may be made by each participating bank.

 EFG has replaced the Small Firms Loans Guarantee (SFLG) Scheme.
-It has wider criteria, in that it offers guarantees of loans of up to £1 million, rather than £250,000, and is available to businesses with turnover of up to £41m, rather than £5.6m.
+It has wider criteria, in that it offers guarantees of loans of up to £1 million, rather than £250,000, and is available to businesses with a turnover of up to £41m, rather than £5.6m.
 It provides lesser support to lenders, in that the total amount paid by the Government to each participating bank may not exceed 9.75% of the total amount advanced by that bank on all loans in the period, whereas SFLG contained no such cap.
 It allows the participating bank to insist, for the first time, on personal guarantees.

 The scheme is open to businesses with an annual turnover of up to £41m, seeking loans of £1,000 to £1 million, repayable over a period of 3 months to 10 years.
 State aid rules restrict or exclude businesses in certain industries such as agriculture, coal and transport.

 The scheme is only open to viable businesses with no security or insufficient security.

 The purpose of the guarantee is to support new or existing borrowing or converting an existing overdraft into a loan freeing money for working capital.
 An important point is that the decisions on loans are made by the lenders, not BIS.